Here’s something you should know about me: I am lemon obsessed. Truly!

-So, it’s probably no surprise that as I’ve been in the mood to experiment in the kitchen, I baked these lemon burst crinkle cookies.
+So, it’s probably no surprise that as I’ve been in the mood to experiment in the kitchen, I baked these lemon crinkle cookies.
 Simple, sweet, and absolutely bursting with flavor.

 I always know when I have a winner when my husband tries a new cookie recipe and gives me a thumbs up.
 Ha.
-These lemon burst crinkle cookies are thumbs up-from-the-husband approved. 🙂
+These lemon crinkle cookies are thumbs up-from-the-husband approved. 🙂

 You make the dough and then chill it for an hour (up to overnight), so these are fun to make ahead if you already know you’ll be in the mood for cookies tomorrow.